GovernanceDataAlliance/GDA-Dashboard/README.md

 ## Deployment

+### Continuous Integration

+The app is staged on Github Pages, and is continuously deployed using Travis.
+When code is pushed to `develop`, Travis will run the tests and will automatically deploy to Github Pages if they pass.
+Take a look at `/scripts/cibuild` if you want to see how it works.

 ### Staging

-The app is staged on Github Pages, and we have a command to do everything for you:
+As said, the app is staged on Github Pages automatically, but there is a command should you need to do it manually (probably never):

 ```
 npm run deploy